Subscribe now to get my inspiring essays & posters conveniently delivered to your inbox!

 “Didn’t you once tell me you really wanted to be the author of your own books?” she asked.

 She wound up dancing at my book party and my wedding to Charlie and sharing the thrill of reading the first (luckily great) review a critic wrote about my debut book.

-So getting dumped and losing my favorite job led me to my dream life.
+Basically, getting dumped and losing my favorite job led me to lead a life I love.